 116J.415 Challenge grant program.

 Subdivision 1.
 Organization.
-The commissioner shall make challenge grants to regional organizations, for the purpose of providing financial assistance to encourage private investment, to provide jobs or job enhancement for low-income persons, and to promote economic development in the rural areas of the state.
+The commissioner shall make challenge grants to regional organizations to encourage private investment, to provide jobs for low-income persons, and to promote economic development in the rural areas of the state.

 Subd.
 2. Funding regions.
 The commissioner shall divide the state outside of the metropolitan area as defined in section 473.121, subdivision 2, into six regions.
 A region's boundaries must be coterminous with the boundaries of one or more of the development regions established under section 462.385.
-The commissioner shall allocate all funds remaining in each regional subaccount of the rural rehabilitation account, as established under section 116J.955, to each respective regional organization.
-The money designated to each region must be used for assistance authorized in this section.
+The commissioner shall designate up to $1,000,000 for each region, to be awarded over a period of three years.
+The money designated to each region must be used for revolving loans authorized in this section.

 Subd.
 3. Selection of organizations to receive challenge grants.
 The commissioner shall select at least one organization for each region to receive the challenge grants and shall enter into grant agreements with the organizations.
 An organization must be a nonprofit corporation and must demonstrate that: